 Barriers to immunizations are varied and include cost, lack of a system to track previous vaccines, and competing demands from physicians.
-Dr. Ann Barnes, MD, MPH, Chief Medical Officer of Legacy Community Health, an FOHC in Harris County that also serves residents in the Houston Methodist MSA, adds, "Public health and healthcare systems focused on population health have got to think creatively about how we bring these evidencebased strategies to people where they are.
-Perhaps a nurse should walk through a business office with flu shots in-hand to vaccinate people at their desks, or attend a church service and vaccinate the pastor in front of his or her congregation with an invitation to vaccinate anyone else who's interested."

-Vaccines for influenza are widely available and can reduce the risk of illness by 50-60-%. lix Every year, approximately 23,000 people die from the season flu in the United States.
-IxThe CDC recommends that adults over 65 receive a vaccination against influenza.
+Dr. Ann Barnes, MD, MPH, Chief Medical Officer of Legacy Community Health, an FQHC in Houston, adds, "Public health and healthcare systems focused on population health have got to think creatively about how we bring these evidence-based strategies to people where they are.
+Perhaps a nurse should walk through a business office with flu shots in-hand to vaccinate people at their desks, or attend a church service and vaccinate the pastor in front of his or her congregation with an invitation to vaccinate anyone else who's interested" (A. Barnes, personal communication, December 20, 2015).
+Vaccines for influenza are widely available and can reduce the risk of illness by 50-60-%.Ix Every year, approximately 23,000 people die from the season flu in the United States.
+Ixi The CDC recommends that adults over 65 receive a vaccination against influenza.
 However, in Harris County, 41.4% of adults age 65 and older reported not receiving a flu vaccine in the past year.
 This number is higher than both the state and national average, at 40.6% and 33.0% respectively.
 However, of the 1,000 Houstonians who were surveyed for this report, only 36% had received a flu shot in the past year.